CVE-2026-3831: CWE-862 Missing Authorization in crmperks Database for Contact Form 7, WPforms, Elementor forms

 Description

-CVE-2026-3831 is a medium-severity vulnerability in the crmperks Database plugin for Contact Form 7, WPforms, and Elementor forms on WordPress.
-The flaw arises from a missing authorization check in the entries_shortcode() function, allowing authenticated users with Contributor-level access or higher to access all form submissions.
-This includes sensitive user data such as names, emails, and phone numbers.
-Exploitation requires no user interaction but does require authenticated access with limited privileges.
-The vulnerability affects all plugin versions up to and including 1.
+CVE-2026-3831 is a medium severity vulnerability in the crmperks Database plugin for Contact Form 7, WPforms, and Elementor forms on WordPress.
+The issue arises from a missing authorization check in the entries_shortcode() function in all versions up to 1.
 4. 9.
-There are no known exploits in the wild, and no patches have been released yet.
-Organizations using these plugins should prioritize restricting Contributor-level access and monitor for suspicious activity.
-The vulnerability has a CVSS score of 4.
+This flaw allows authenticated users with Contributor-level access or higher to access and extract all form submission data, including sensitive personal information such as names, emails, and phone numbers.
+There is no official patch or vendor advisory currently available for this vulnerability.
+The vulnerability does not affect cloud services and no known exploits are reported in the wild.

 AI-Powered Analysis